 - What type of site will the house be built on: level site with clay soil, or steeply sloping on rock?

 - What environmental factors may affect the house: suburban site affected by aircraft noise, or in a bushfire prone area?

-- What sort of access does the site have: easy access on two sides, access via a narrow rear lane only, or does everything have to enter through the front door?
+- What sort of access does the site have: easy access on two sides, access via a narrow rear lane only, or does everything have to enter and leave through the front door?

 - How complex is the design: highly detailed with a ‘wow’ factor, or simple perimeter between two party walls?

 To accurately find out the cost of a project you can use a Quantity Surveyor (QS) or Building Cost Estimator.
 A cost plan is a measure and pricing at current market costs of the proposed design solution (usually at Concept Design stage) for a specific location and a specific client.
 A QS makes allowances for what has not yet been drawn but should reasonably be expected to be included, whereas Builders tend to price what is included in the documents.
 For this reason builder’s costings may not be reliable early on in the design process and can increase greatly when the full scope of work is revealed.
 Builders also tend not to provide a QS’s detailed cost plan, which can be useful when considering alternative design solutions.